 Make sure they’re updated, especially your LinkedIn profile.
 It’s 2020, guys.
 Plus, you don’t have to worry about getting the frickin’ thing onto a single page.
 “Nobody cares how many scrolls it takes on LinkedIn,” Richard says.
 “But when they get the three-page resume, that feels old school, too much — I’m not going to read all that, I’m not gonna digest it.”

 Of course, if a company asks for a resume, you should have one ready and available.
-That’s still required for some traditional sales roles in certain industries.
+For those applying to traditional sales roles in certain industries, reviewing resume examples can be incredibly helpful.
+These examples provide guidance on how to best showcase skills, experience, and achievements relevant to sales positions.

 When it comes to what to include on your LinkedIn profile or resume, forget the buzzwords.
 Lead with your accomplishments — and quantify them.
 Did you exceed your sales quota?
 State that.
 Increased the number of new hires?
 Give the percentage increase over time.